-David Reynolds: Will host ambitious new British TV series about the US
+David Reynolds: Will host ambitious new British TV series about the USHistorians in the News

 If Empire sounds like a lot to chew on, the series’ writer and presenter, Cambridge historian David Reynolds (the presenter of BBC4’s impressive Summits documentary series earlier this year), thinks not.
 “You can listen to a single programme and I hope get something out of it,” he says.
 Each programme will focus on a self-contained story, be it about the wife of US Founding Father John Adams, or an incident in the Vietnam war, so listeners don’t have to catch every instalment to understand what’s going on.
 Also, the series will frequently return to Reynolds’ three main themes.